Manu-Tran/logParser/README.md

 - press j,k for scrolling
 - press h,l for increasing or decreasing the timestamp
 - press q to quit

+In interactive mode, it is allow to fully explore the buffer by "going back in time".
+But it will not parse the stream again, so you can't go back further than 120s.

 For further help, please use the ```-h``` option.